rhinobase/raftyui/apps/docs/app/(docs)/docs/components/card/page.md

 ---
 title: Card
-pageTitle: Card - Rafty UI
+nextjs:
+  metadata:
+    title: Card
     description: A card is a generic container for grouping related UI elements and content.
 ---

 A card is a generic container for grouping related UI elements and content.